This handmade creation is offered in partnership with NOVICA, in association with National Geographic.Product Features:

 Story Behind the Art:

 Please allow 10 business days for the product to leave our warehouse and to receive tracking information.
-You should expect to receive this item within 15 business days of the order date.
+You should expect to receive this item within 15 business days.